Six horses to follow at the Cambridgeshire Meeting

 He was again keen when making the most of the 5lb that Bay City Roller had to concede in the Heron Stakes at Sandown next time, and it was the same story when he brushed aside the opposition in the Sir Henry Cecil Stakes on the July Course last time.
 He came home well with his RaceiQ Time Index being 8.4 out of 10, when the meeting average was 6.2.

-Given Opera Ballo still does plenty wrong, it’s very much to his credit that he’s achieved what he has, hitting a lofty mark of 116, with is form having been bolstered.
+Given Opera Ballo still does plenty wrong, it’s very much to his credit that he’s achieved what he has, hitting a lofty mark of 116, with his form having been bolstered on several occasions.

-Appleby never hesitates to geld horses if they do not have stallion potential, but he clearly hopes/believes this colt can go to the top over a mile, or somewhere near it.
+Opera Ballo looks the type who may benefit from being gelded and Appleby never hesitates to geld horses if they do not have stallion potential.
+He clearly hopes/believes this Ghaiyyath colt can go to the top over a mile, or somewhere near it.

 This Group Two prize looks his to lose, for all that Zeus Olympios is unbeaten in three starts and officially rated only 3lb inferior.
 I’d imagine Victory Dance, his stablemate, who has been gelded since we last saw him in action, will tee things up for him.